LORD-MicroStrain/Drivers/README.md

 This repository contains the drivers to communicate with MicroStrain devices.

-The easiest way to install the drivers is to install our Desktop software, such as [SensorConnect](http://www.microstrain.com/software/sensorconnect).
-However, if you want to install the drivers manually, you can do so with the provided files.
+To install the drivers manually, you can do so with the provided files.

 If you have any questions or run into any issues, please let us know!
 [MicroStrain Support Portal](https://support.microstrain.com)